39202276245_e3c404bc95_o.jpg

 The Commission receives a variety of complaints concerning the L.A.
 County Sheriff’s Department through various methods.
 Complaints are often received through e-mail, over the phone, in person, or by mail correspondence.
 Commission meetings and town halls also provide an avenue for the public to provide complaints or commendations about the Sheriff Department.

-Since the Commission has no investigative authority, the Commission works closely with the Office of Inspector General to process these complaints.
+Since the Commission has no investigative authority, the Commission works closely with the Office of Inspector General (oig) to process these complaints.

 THE PROCESS

-The Inspector General has the authority to undertake an inquiry and audit or monitor the situation, and they can investigate specific instances only in special circumstances.
+OIG has the authority to undertake an inquiry and audit or monitor the situation, and they can investigate specific instances only in special circumstances.
 Anonymous complaints are not usually able to be investigated.